-As at March 24, 2015, 5,490,300 Options were authorized for issuance under the Stock Option Plan representing 10% of the issued and outstanding Common Shares on such date.
-Of the Options available for issuance, 2,752,000 Options had been granted to Eligible Persons under the Stock Option Plan (the "Optionees"), representing 5.0% of the issued and outstanding Common Shares.
-Since the inception of the Stock Option Plan, a total of 2,030,833 Common Shares have been issued on exercise of Options issued under the plan representing 3.7% of the current issued and outstanding Common Shares.
+As at March 23, 2016, 5,502,428 Options were authorized for issuance under the Stock Option Plan representing 10% of the issued and outstanding Common Shares on such date.
+Of the Options available for issuance, 1,475,000 Options had been granted to Eligible Persons under the Stock Option Plan (the "Optionees"), representing 2.7% of the issued and outstanding Common Shares.
 The principal terms of the Stock Option Plan are as follows: